jcylele/python-crawler/README.md

 # python-crawler
-traverse a website, download resources and manage them with a database
+traverse a website, download resources and manage them with a database, the corresponding frontend project can be found [here](https://github.com/jcylele/python-crawler)

 ## main features